philrz/super/book/src/database/format.md

 allowing a scan to do a byte-range retrieval of the BSUP object when processing only a subset of data.

+>[!NOTE]
-> Note the CSUP format allows individual vector segments to be read in isolation
+> The CSUP format allows individual vector segments to be read in isolation
 > and the in-memory CSUP representation supports random access so there is
 > no need to have a seek index for the vector object.